 I know what you're thinking.
 A box brownie always turns out right, doesn't it?
 That's why they were invented: So people could get the same kind of brownie every time.

-Even if you couldn't cook to save your life.
+Even if you couldn't cook to save your life, those brownies were great.
 Don't worry, I'm not judging!
 After all, I only used box brownie mixes for years..

 Plus all the extra wet ingredients, and the different amounts of eggs from recipe to recipe... it's amazing that we have any consistent brownie recipes out in the world at all!

 They consistently taste delicious and come out of the oven with just the right texture, no matter what your skill level!

 In addition to that, this recipe is a winner no matter what your brownie preference may be.
 I've found that people enjoy these brownies whether they prefer a compact, fudge-y brownie or a lighter, cake-like brownie.

 The Best Brownies - A Quick Dessert

 So, the next time you need a quick treat to take somewhere or to munch on for your own enjoyment, give this Never Fail Brownies recipe a try.
-Seriously, it takes me 10 minutes to get these in the oven!
+Really, it takes me 10 minutes to get these in the oven!